 Donahue returned to Canada during the war years and was promptly hired by the National Housing Authority in Ottawa, under the guidance of S. A. Gitterman.
-During this time, he was involved in creating a touring exhibit “Wood in Canada”, with Donald Buchanan, in 1945.
-From May to October in 1946, he worked in the National Research Council, later Central Mortgage and Housing, in Vancouver.
+During this time, he was involved in creating a touring exhibit “Wood in Canada,” with Donald Buchanan in 1945.
+From May to October 1946, he worked at the National Research Council, later Central Mortgage and Housing, in Vancouver.
 These positions gave Donahue experience both in design and in the application of new pre-fabricated building techniques that were being developed at that time.

-Monarch Life, at 333 Broadway is a 6-storey granite clad, steel frame office building, with prominent vertical lines.
-The upper floors cantilever over the main level at either end..
-The Russell Building which is cited in many studies for its sparse modernistic lines, also floats over its basement with its cantilevered form.
+Monarch Life, at 333 Broadway is a six-storey granite clad, steel frame office building, with prominent vertical lines.
+The upper floors cantilever over the main level at either end.
+The Russell Building, which is cited in many studies for its sparse modernistic lines, also floats over its basement with its cantilevered form.
 It is a persistent grid of exposed columns alternating with mullions that reach through its two floors.
 With its curtain wall and interior courtyard, it symbolically defined the School of Architecture’s commitment to modernist design.

 Jim Donahue resided in an old house, which he renovated with his second wife in Chester, Nova Scotia.
-Later, he built his third residence, again of natural wood, in Lunenberg County outside of Halifax, where he resided until his death on February 4th, 1996.
+Later, he built his third residence, again of natural wood, in Lunenberg County outside Halifax, where he lived until his death on February 4, 1996.